k1rana/emoo/README.md

 ### CSV Format Issues

-Pastikan CSV file:
+Make sure the CSV file:

-- Menggunakan comma (`,`) sebagai separator
+- Uses comma (`,`) as separator
-- Memiliki header row
+- Has header row
-- Required columns tersedia
+- Required columns are available
-- Tidak ada baris kosong di tengah data
+- No empty rows in the middle of data

 ## License